 As reported by POLITICO, CBN and WJLA, last week, the U.S. Senate Appropriations Committee–which controls the budgets of the USDA and other federal agencies–unanimously passed its 2019 Agriculture spending bill, including language supported by WCW that urges the USDA to end its kitten experiments and adopt out the cats.
-Senators Jeff Merkley (D-OR) and John Hoeven (R-ND)–the top lawmakers on the USDA’s funding panel–and Sen. Cory Booker (D-NJ) secured this important measure in the bill.
+Senators Jeff Merkley (D-OR) and John Hoeven (R-ND)–the top lawmakers on the USDA’s funding panel–and Sen. Cory Booker (D-NJ) secured this important measure in the bill with support from Sen. Susan Collins (R-ME) and others on the committee.
 Next, the bill heads to the full Senate for a vote.

 U.S. Senate Committee on Appropriations just approved 2019 Ag Spending Bill which asks @USDA to find alternative testing & not kill kittens in experiments & start kitten adoption program at Maryland lab which @ABC7News & @WhiteCoatWaste exposed earlier this month. pic.twitter.com/bkgKMgvRFr

 — Scott Taylor ABC 7 (@ScottTaylorTV) May 24, 2018